HackyHuang/HackyHuang.github.io/_pages/about.md

 I implemented a tiny <a href="https://github.com/Kaffaljidhmah2/Arxiv-Recommender">[tool]</a> to help me filter out interesting daily arXiv papers.

+My philosophical thoughts: (1) the interplay between network model structures and data intrinsic structures, and the generalization and extrapolation behaviors of the neural networks --- this resembles how humans' scientific discoveries match the real physical world, which has been investiaged by great philosophiers such as <a href="https://en.wikipedia.org/wiki/Critique_of_Pure_Reason">Immanuel Kant</a>.
+The forms of human perception, knowledge, reasoning, and decision-making have also been studied by fields outside computer science.

 <img src="https://ghchart.rshah.org/Kaffaljidhmah2" alt="Kaixuan's Github chart" />